-- trading within all portfolios that are under management by Fisher Funds; - the process by which we execute trades or transmit orders for execution to a broker on behalf of our portfolios; and - rules to prevent insider trading and market manipulation.
+- trading within all portfolios that are under management by Fisher Funds Group; - the process by which Fisher Funds Group execute trades or transmit orders for execution to a broker on behalf of our portfolios; and - rules to prevent insider trading and market manipulation.

-This policy should be read in conjunction with the Securities Trading Policy.
+This policy should be read in conjunction with the Personal Trading Group Policy.

-2. Selection of brokers
+3. Selection of brokers

-Brokers will be selected in accordance with the Fisher Funds Broker Selection Policy.
+Brokers will be selected in accordance with the Fisher Funds Group Broker Selection Policy.

-3. Best execution
+Best execution

-When placing orders for portfolios, we will consider the following factors:
+When placing orders for portfolios, Fisher Funds Group will consider the following factors: